Sycama/stage-pick/README.md

 ## Licence

 Copyright (c) 2020 Sycama
-Released under the [MIT](https://opensource.org/licenses/mit-license.php) license
+This software is released under the MIT License, see LICENSE.txt.

 ## Author